ysmood/whisper/README.md

 # A authorized_keys file may contain several keys, you can add a suffix to select a specific key.
 # 'tbml' is the substring of the key content we want to use.
 whisper -p='@ysmood:tbml' plain > encrypted

+# Encrypt content for multiple recipients, such as Jack and Tim.
+whisper -p='@jack' -p='@tim' plain > encrypted

+# Decrypt on Jack's machine, the machine has Jack's private key.
+whisper -d -p='@ysmood' encrypted
 ```